vfab/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 ## Clone Lab Github Repo

-Once you have accessed the jumpbox, you must clone the workshop repo to the machine.
+Once you have accessed the jumpbox, you must update the workshop repo.

 1. Start with a terminal on the jumpbox
 2. The GitHub repo has already been cloned to your local folder, but pull the latest changes